microsoft/Purview-ADB-Lineage-Solution-Accelerator/LIMITATIONS.md

 ### Private Endpoints on Microsoft Purview

 Currently, the solution does not support pushing lineage to a Private Endpoint backed Microsoft Purview service.
-The solution may be customized to deploy the Azure Function to connect to Purview.
-Consider reviewing the [Connect privately and securely to your Microsoft Purview account](https://docs.microsoft.com/en-us/azure/purview/catalog-private-link-account-portal) Microsoft Purview documentation.
+The solution may be customized to deploy the Azure Function to connect to Microsoft Purview.
+Consider reviewing the documentation to [Connect privately and securely to your Microsoft Purview account](https://docs.microsoft.com/en-us/azure/purview/catalog-private-link-account-portal).